Home » Kitchen » Dog Treats Recipes » 3 Ingredient Dog Treats Recipe

 3 Ingredient Dog Treats Recipe

 These 3-Ingredient Dog Treats are easy to make with items you most likely have in your kitchen.
-The ingredients are easily substituted, and suggestions for substitutions are included.
+The ingredients for these homemade dog treats are easily substituted, and suggestions for substitutions are included.

 I haven’t purchased store-bought dog treats since, well…since …well…several months!

-At first, I was attempting to avoid going to the grocery store.
-Now, I am trying to use what I have in my kitchen in an attempt to reduce kitchen waste.
+At first, I was trying to avoid going to the grocery store.
+Now, I am trying to use what I have in my kitchen to reduce kitchen waste.

 When I realized that I could use up the assortment of flours that I had accumulated, I jumped right in with both paws feet.
-Additionally, this 3-Ingredient Peanut Butter Dog Treats recipe readily accepts other soft fruit substitutions like bananas or cooked apples, pears, carrots, or sweet potatoes.
-I can put to good use any of these ingredients before they go bad, thereby really cutting back on food waste.
+Additionally, this 3-Ingredient Peanut Butter Dog Treats recipe readily accommodates other soft fruit substitutions like bananas, cooked apples, pears, carrots, or sweet potatoes.
+I can put any of these ingredients to good use before they go bad, thereby really cutting back on food waste.

 I can’t believe it’s that easy!
 Just 3 ingredients!
 My dogs loves them. so much healthier than store bought!
 Thanks for the recipe 😘 😋 🐕🐕🐶